-- Dispose of your used needle safely into a yellow plastic sharps container after each injection. - If you do not remove it, temperature changes may cause insulin to leak out of the needle, which can cause inaccurate dosing. - Health care professionals, relatives and other carers should follow general precautionary measures for removal and disposal of needles, to eliminate the risk of needlestick injury. - It is recommended that you eat a meal or a snack containing carbohydrate within 10 minutes of the injection. - Do not share needles, cartridges or insulin delivery systems. - Leave Penfill[®] in the insulin delivery system until it needs to be replaced.
+- Dispose of your insulin syringes safely into a yellow plastic sharps container. - Health care professionals, relatives and other carers should follow general precautionary measures for removal and disposal of needles to eliminate the risk of needlestick injury. - Do not share needles or syringes. - It is recommended that you eat a meal or snack containing carbohydrate within 10 minutes of the injection.